It’s all systems go for Lloyd’s of London’s transformation plan, the first phase of which will begin next month.

 “Undoubtedly it lacks the glamour, but resolving the complexity that currently surrounds it is vital.
 Brokers are still asked to do too much on behalf of insurers – significantly more than in any other insurance centre – very little of which is visible.”

-Lloyd’s, however, did say that it is committed to prioritising delivery of solutions that offer the most benefit and drive tangible value.
+Lloyd’s, however, did say that it is committed to prioritizing delivery of solutions that offer the most benefit and drive tangible value.
 Among these are accelerated process improvements to claims, including piloting automated settlement.

 “Future at Lloyd’s has the opportunity to revive spirits in this area and reap considerable reward both in terms of benefit delivery and reputation for all participants,” added Croft.